Blog

 2. Conduct any necessary research.
 I may need to alternate between Steps 1 and 2, depending on the length of the piece.

-3. Outline my piece and know my point.
+3. Outline the piece and know your point.
 The level of detail depends on the length and topic of the article.
 Writing 1,200 words about a person requires much more planning than writing 600 words about the best five ice cream parlours in town.
-I may need to do a little more research at this point to fill any gaps.
+You may need to do a little more research at this point to fill any gaps.

-4. Write my draft without stopping to worry about details.
-This gets everything onto paper, where I can deal with problems like fuzzy ideas, factual errors, etc. It’s hard to deal with things in my head.
+4. Write your draft without stopping to worry about details.
+This gets everything onto paper, where you can deal with problems like fuzzy ideas, factual errors, etc. I find it hard to deal with things in my head.
+I presume others do, too.

-5. If I haven’t taken a break yet, this is the spot to do it.
+5. If you haven’t taken a break yet, this is the spot to do it.
 Editing is easier with fresh eyes.

 6. Edit for structure and factual errors.
 The biggest mistake I see in amateur writers is that they write chronologically: “At 8 a.m., this happened.
 Then this happened at 10:30.
 Then we had lunch as everyone got laid off.”
 When you’ve buried the most interesting event—getting laid off—you risk losing your reader before they reach it.
 That’s called “burying the lede.”
 So, when you edit for structure, see if you’ve buried the lede.
 If you have, move it to the beginning, then ensure everything else still makes sense.

-Now it’s time to pull out the AI writing tools.
+Now it’s time to pull out the AI writing tools and other software.

 • Edit for grammar and syntax (that your sentences make sense).
 I use ProWritingAid for this.
 It’s a fantastic tool that helps you see everything from words you use too often to passive voice to grammatical errors.
 You don’t have to fix everything it flags, but it flags them for you so you can decide what you want to do.